 - The maximum stress produce the loads created by the surge pressure shall not exceed: 1.33 Sh (Sh=allowable stress for the operating temperature).

 The allowable pressure due to a transient event (surge allowable) varies from code to code.
-B31.4 refers directly to the maximum pressure value establishing as a limit 10% above the operating pressure.
+B31.4 refers directly to the maximum pressure value establishing as a limit 10% above the internal design pressure.
 B31.3 not only establishes a surge pressure allowable (Test pressure) but also deals with the mechanical effect in the pipe, limiting the limiting piping stresses to a maximum of 33% above Sh (Sh=allowable stress for the operating temperature).